 19. An example of a worthwhile fundraiser.
 Every year our school works with the local pumpkin patch/farm to organize a fundraiser.
 The farm gives the school a lower price admission, and we gather for a family evening that includes tractor rides, food, a petting farm, pony rides, games, and a corn maze.
 If you’re able to get involved at your child’s school, suggest the kinds of activities that allow for family time and fun activities.

 20. Energy savings/financial savings.
 You know that sweet spot in the weather where neither air conditioner nor the heater is needed?
 Talk to the kiddos about how that saves money and energy.
-If you find you’re short on cold weather wear, hit the local thrift stores first and show children how much they can save on something like a winter coat.
+Maybe where you live, it’s even open-window weather.
+If you find you’re short on outer wear, hit the local thrift stores first and show children how much they can save on something like a winter coat.

 And from this fall hiking experience (or just a simple walk):